Mental health resources available in Abilene following death of 26-year old rodeo participant

 - Grounded Roots Family Development Center: 325-261-0268

-According to the Board of Directors and staff, some signs to look out for include loss of appetite, change of sleeping patterns, fatigue and/or exhaustion, sensitivity to light and/or sounds, sadness, anxiety, unwanted thoughts about death, shock, anger, neediness, difficulty concentrating, making decisions and processing information, being disorganized, distracted and more forgetful than usual.
+According to the board and staff, some signs to look out for include loss of appetite, change of sleeping patterns, fatigue and/or exhaustion, sensitivity to light and/or sounds, sadness, anxiety, unwanted thoughts about death, shock, anger, neediness, difficulty concentrating, making decisions and processing information, being disorganized, distracted and more forgetful than usual.

 The Abilene community encourages individuals to seek help where it is needed.